evaaaaawu/evaaaaawu.com/src/content/en/react-overview.md

 ### Design Pattern: Unidirectional Data Flow

 React uses a "unidirectional data flow" design pattern.
-The core concept of unidirectional data flow is "data-driven UI," meaning the UI only updates when the data changes.
+The core concept is "data-driven UI," meaning the UI only updates when the data changes.
 Since this is a one-way process, the UI won't change for any reason other than data changes.
 This ensures that the main factor affecting UI is limited to "data," and when data updates, the corresponding bound UI elements automatically change, thereby improving the reliability and maintainability of frontend applications.

 ## DOM Rendering Strategy to Implement Unidirectional Data Flow